o1-labs/proof-systems/book/specifications/kimchi/template.md

 **Lookup selectors**.
 A lookup selector is used to perform a number of queries in different lookup tables.
 Any gate can advertise its use of a lookup selector (so a lookup selector can be associated to several gates), and on which rows they want to use them (current and/or next).
 In cases where a gate need to use lookups in its current row only, and is the only one performing a specific combination of queries, then its gate selector can be used in place of a lookup selector.
 As with gates, lookup selectors (including gates used as lookup selectors) are mutually exclusives (only one can be used on a given row).

-We currently have two lookup selectors:
+For example, suppose we have two lookup selectors:

 |  row  | ChaChaQuery | ChaChaFinalQuery |
 | :---: | :---------: | :--------------: |
 |   0   |      0      |        0         |
 |   1   |      1      |        0         |

-Where each apply 4 queries.
+Where each applies 4 queries.
 A query is a table describing which lookup table it queries, and the linear combination of the witness to use in the query.
 For example, the following table describes a query into the XOR table made out of linear combinations of registers (checking that $r_0 \oplus r_2 = 2 \cdot r_1$):

 | table_id |   l   |   r   |   o   |